Course Title: Manage service response to young people in crisis

 Overview of Assessment

-To demonstrate competency in this course you will need to complete all of the following pieces of assessment to a satisfactory standard.
-You will receive written feedback on all assessment (refer to MyRMIT for assessment criteria).
+To demonstrate competency in this course you will need to complete the following assessment tasks to a satisfactory standard.
+You will receive feedback from the teacher when you have completed the assessment tasks

 Assessment Task 1